sdg002/AzureTrials/arm-template-basics/readme.md

 ---

-# 400- Deploy a key vault using an ARM template
+# 400-Deploy a key vault using an ARM template

 In this example we will deploy an **Azure Key Vault** resource using ARM template.
 Like beore, I used the Azure portal to generate a skeletal ARM template for me.
 I removed the `location` and `tenantid` parameters and replaced these with calls to ARM functions.